degreepath/auditor/tests/snapshots/2018-19/concentration/nordic-studies.md

 ## Electives
 > Note: Up to three courses from study abroad programs such as DIS, HECUA: The New Norway, and university direct-enroll programs may be counted toward the Nordic studies concentration

-For this requirement, you must have at least five courses taken with the “nordic_elective” attribute.
+For this requirement, you must take at least five courses with the “nordic_elective” attribute.

 # Custom Attributes